ryanbomo/SmartWordCSE2010/README.md

 ####v0.3 - We now remember previous guesses for a word - Currently at Accuracy ~48

+Cuts down the number of bad guesses by a good chunk

   - New Hilary Results

 ![Alt text](https://github.com/ryanbomo/SmartWordCSE2010/blob/master/screenshots/test_hilary_3.png?raw=true)